More about: 10 Things to Do in Nashville in September

 10. Experience the Tennessee State Fair

-The Tennessee State Fair is the state's premier event, held each year in September to promote regional culture and as a gathering place for all locals.
-At this fair you can find children's rides, amusement parks, booths and food trucks, lectures, workshops and fun competitions.
+The Tennessee State Fair is the state's premier event, held every September to promote regional culture and as a gathering place for all locals.
+At this fair, you'll find children's games, amusement parks, food stalls and trucks, conferences, workshops, and fun competitions.

-The event is usually held every year during the second week of September, including the surrounding weekends, at the Nashville Fairgrounds and attracts local personalities, especially during the opening and closing of the event, which takes place during the last day.
+The event is usually held during the second week of September, including the surrounding weekends, at the Nashville fairgrounds and attracts local personalities, especially during the opening and closing ceremonies, which take place on the last day.

-The fair also organizes children's activities so it is a good alternative if you plan to visit Nashville with children or family.
+The fair also organizes children's activities, making it a good alternative if you plan to visit Nashville with children or as a family.

 Details of interest